ProfessoraBianca/FourCardSectionChallenge/README.md

   ***Cool Stuff:*** I added some animations.
 Feel free to explore and find out what I did ! 😁

+**A problem:**
+I wasn't able to access the 1.png/2.png inside the images folder when coding the Javascript.
+That's why the images are outside the folder... 😥

 **Some questions:**

--   How can I access the images on the images folder in Javascript?
+-   How can I access images inside a folder in Javascript?

 -   How can I improve my codes?

+- Did you liked the cool stuff I added?
+What would you do differently?

 ### Built with